For all enquiries please contact one of our editors directly.

 Miriam Posner (@miriamkp) is a digital humanities program coordinator at the University of California, Los Angeles.
 She blogs at Miriam Posner.

 Alan MacEachern is an Associate Professor of History at the University of Western Ontario and the Director of the Network in Canadian History & Environment (NiCHE).

 Ian Milligan is an Assistant Professor of Canadian History at the University of Waterloo and Co-Editor of Active History.

-Sara Palmer is a recent fellow of the Lewis H. Beck Center for Electronic Collections at Emory University.
-Sara can be found on Twitter as @sarepal.
+Sara Palmer (@sarepal) is a recent fellow of the Lewis H. Beck Center for Electronic Collections at Emory University.

-The Programming Historian 2 also benefits enormously from the efforts of people who volunteer their time and energy.
-If you are interested in pitching in, either for a single project or in an ongoing role, please contact us.
+Programming Historian also benefits enormously from the efforts of people who volunteer their time and energy.
+If you are interested in pitching in, either for a single project or in an ongoing role, please email one of our editors!

-We wish to extend a thanks to our reviewers who ensure the lessons are up to scratch.
-At the time of writing, this has included the following people: Jim Clifford, Amanda Morton, Sheila Brennan, John Fink, Luke Bergmann, Aurélien Berra, Nora McGregor, Patrick Burns, Sarah Simpkin, Finn Arne Jørgensen, Dave Shepard, Nick Ruest, Konrad Lawson, Nick Pearce, Amanda Morton, Spencer Roberts, .
+We wish to extend a thanks to our reviewers who ensure the lessons are up to scratch by leaving helpful feedback.
+At the time of writing, this has included the following people: Jim Clifford, Amanda Morton, Sheila Brennan, John Fink, Luke Bergmann, Aurélien Berra, Nora McGregor, Patrick Burns, Sarah Simpkin, Finn Arne Jørgensen, Dave Shepard, Nick Ruest, Konrad Lawson, Nick Pearce, Amanda Morton, Spencer Roberts, Jeff Bain-Conkin.
 Thanks to all of you.

-The Programming Historian 2 is grateful to the Network in Canadian History & Environment (NiCHE), ScholarsLab at the University of Virginia, The Center for Digital Humanities at UCLA, as well as to the Roy Rozensweig Centre for History & New Media (CHNM) for providing us with a publishing platform and a boost of enthusiasm.
+Programming Historian remains grateful to the Network in Canadian History & Environment (NiCHE), ScholarsLab at the University of Virginia, The Center for Digital Humanities at UCLA, as well as to the Roy Rozensweig Centre for History & New Media (CHNM) for generous hosting services and technical support.